 1. Model compassionate, respectful relationships from the time your child is small.
-The best way to keep children from being bullied is to make sure they have high self esteem and strong relationships at home.
+The most effective way to keep children from being bullied, and from becoming bullies, is to make sure they grow up in loving relationships, rather than relationships that use power or force to control them.
 Children learn both sides of every relationship, and they can act either one.
 If you spank, your child will learn that physical violence is the way to respond to interpersonal problems.
 If your discipline methods use power over your child, he will learn to use power over others, or to let others use power over him.
 Don't worry, you don't need that kind of discipline.
 For compassionate discipline that works, see the Aha! section on Positive Discipline.

 2. Stay connected to your child through thick and thin.
-Lonely kids are more likely to be bullied, and to let themselves be bullied.
+Lonely kids are more likely to be bullied.
 Remember, parenting is 90% connection -- a close relationship with your child -- and only 10% guidance.
 The guidance won't stick unless you have the relationship to support it, and will just drive your child away.
 Keep those lines of communication open, no matter what.

 3. Model confident behavior with other people.
 If you tend to back down easily so you don't make a scene, but then later feel pushed-around, it's time to change that.
 Your child is learning from watching you.
 Experiment with finding ways to assert your own needs or rights while maintaining respect for the other person.
 It's also important not to put yourself or your child down, because you're teaching her to follow in your footsteps.

 4. Directly teach your child respectful self-assertion.
+Kids need to know they can get their needs met while being respectful of other people.
 Give him words to stick up for himself early on: